 Several questions arise with respect to the design and applicability of CSMA/CN.
-We touch upon a few relevant ones here and discuss them in detail in Section 6.
+We touch upon a few relevant ones here and discuss them in detail in Section VI.

-- (1) Instead of aborting the transmission, why not recover from packet errors with a scheme such as Partial Packet Recovery (PPR) [2]?
-PPR guesses which parts of a packet are in error, and requests the retransmission of only those parts.
+1) Instead of aborting the transmission, why not recover from packet errors with a scheme such as Partial Packet Recovery (PPR) [2]?
+PPR guesses which parts of a packet are in error and requests the retransmission of only those parts.
 With few bit errors, PPR offers good gains because it avoids an entire packet retransmission.
-However, when a packet undergoes a collision, many errors are likely, and retransmitting all of them can be wasteful.
-Collision notification aborts transmission of a colliding packet.
+However, when a packet undergoes a collision, many bits are likely to be in error, and retransmitting all of them can be wasteful.
+Collision notification aborts the transmission of a colliding packet.
 The intuition is that aborting (or prevention) is better than recovery (or cure).
-The rest of the packet is resumed later after appropriate backoff adjustment. - (2) Instead of correlation, why not use interference cancellation to remove self-interference, and then "decode" the collision notification?
+The rest of the packet's transmission is resumed later after appropriate backoff adjustment.

+2) Instead of correlation, why not use interference cancellation to remove self-interference, and then "decode" the collision notification?
 Observe that the collision notification will be significantly weaker than the self-signal.
-Decoding this weak signal (with SINR far less than 0dB) will require near-accurate self-signal cancellation.
+Decoding this weak signal [with signal-to-interference-plus-noise ratio (SINR) far less than 0 dB] will require near-accurate self-signal cancellation.
 Such precise cancellation is hard in practice, making decoding unreliable.
-Correlation on the other hand is more robust, especially if combined with some degree of (even imperfect) self-signal cancellation.
-Moreover, for decoding a packet, it needs a preamble increasing the overhead and turnaround time for the collision notification. - (3) Instead of listening on the additional interface, why not use the interface for parallel communication on a different channel?
+Correlation, on the other hand, is more robust, especially if combined with some degree of (even imperfect) self-signal cancellation.
+Moreover, for decoding a packet, it needs a preamble increasing the overhead and turnaround time for the collision notification.

+3) Instead of listening on the additional interface, why not use the interface for parallel communication on a different channel?
 Note that the "listener" may not be viewed as another interface, only an antenna with correlation (and self-signal suppression) logic.
-Decoding capabilities are not necessary, hence, this logic can be part of the same interface.
-Besides, collision notification is transmitted on the same frequency channel as data, thereby requiring no additional bandwidth.
+Decoding capabilities are not necessary, hence this logic can be part of the same interface.
+Moreover, collision notification is transmitted on the same frequency channel as data, thereby requiring no additional bandwidth.

-In addition to addressing these performance-oriented questions, CSMA/CN could potentially contribute towards the architecture of future wireless systems.
+In addition to addressing these performance-oriented questions, CSMA/CN could potentially contribute toward the architecture of future wireless systems.
 Harnessing this potential is a topic of our future work.
 In this paper, we confine our focus to the feasibility of a MAC scheme.
-Our main contributions are as follows.
+Our main contributions can be summarized as follows.

-- Identify a middle ground between CSMA/CD and CA. CSMA/CN is an early attempt to rethink medium access control in wireless networks.
+- Identify a middle ground between CSMA/CD and CA. CSMA/CN is an early attempt to rethink medium access control protocols in wireless networks.
 This paper explores the first steps in this direction, demonstrating that further progress is feasible and worth pursuing. - Develop the Collision Notification architecture with practical constraints in mind.
-We incorporate two methods of self-signal suppression: (i) modeling and subtracting the wireless self-signal, and (ii) sending the self-signal over a physical wire, and then subtracting it with greater precision.
-We show the feasibility of detecting collisions at the receiver, as well as reliable identification of the collision notification at the transmitter. - Implement and evaluate CSMA/CN on a prototype of 10 USRP/GnuRadio nodes.
-Experimental results show consistent throughput improvements over 802.11 and PPR.
-We identify several avenues of further research.
+We incorporate two methods of self-signal suppression: 1) modeling and subtracting the wireless self-signal; and 2) sending the self-signal over a physical wire, and then subtracting it with greater precision.
+We show the feasibility of detecting collisions at the receiver, as well as reliable identification of the collision notification at the transmitter.